-That means you’re left with a big pile of empty pea shells, once you’ve turned the treasured sweet peas inside into part of a pasta or spring veggie sauté.
+If you follow this instruction, you’ll be left with a big pile of empty pea pods after you’ve turned the treasured sweet peas into part of a pasta or spring veggie sauté.

-Next, blanch the pea shells by adding them to a pot of boiling water.
+Next, blanch them by adding them to a pot of boiling water.
 Cook for 30 seconds to 1 minute.
 You’ll notice that the pods turn a beautiful bright green.
 Then, transfer them to a blender, but don’t discard the water just yet.

-You’ll puree the blanched pea shells with a little bit of the blanching water…
+In the blender, puree the blanched pea pods with a little bit of the blanching water.

 Here are a few suggestions for using your I-didn’t-waste-a-drop pea puree: